andersomsouza/fish-feeder-plus/README.md

 ## Run

->
-Mechanically, the propeller on the servo shaft will push a portion of food into the aquarium.
+> Mechanically, the propeller on the servo shaft will push a portion of food into the aquarium.
-When the process is called internally, it does this movement `SERVO_CICLOS` times
+When the process is called internally, it does this movement `app.servo.ciclos` times

 - [x] Run via `mos call Alimentar`
 - [x] Connect with MongooseDashboard and run RPC `Alimentar`
-- [ ] Via REST API using internal webserver
+- [x] Via REST API using RPC protocol
 - [ ] Via MQTT Protocol
 - [ ] Via daily scheduling

+## Configurations

+At `mos.yml`, set pwm port in `"app.servo.pwm"` value and default cycles number in `"app.servo.ciclos"`

 Developed by Anderson Souza
 Follow me at [github](www.github.com/andersomsouza) or at [my personal webpage](www.barbaruiva.xyz)